Battleship North Carolina

-Everyone should visit Wilmington’s most noticeable attraction, the Battleship North Carolina, which is moored across the Cape Fear River from downtown’s Riverfront Park.
+One way to understand the role water plays is to visit Wilmington’s most noticeable attraction, the Battleship North Carolina, which sits across the Cape Fear River from downtown’s Riverfront Park.

-The Battleship is beginning its 55th year here and is even more beautiful than before, having gone through a major restoration to prepare it for the celebration of its 50th anniversary in Wilmington that took place in 2011.
+North Carolina is beginning its 57th year here and is even more beautiful than before, having gone through a major restoration to prepare it for the celebration of its 50th anniversary in Wilmington that took place in 2011.

 Scheduled by the Navy to be scrapped, a successful statewide campaign to save the North Carolina began in 1958.
 In 1961, the ship was moved from New Jersey to its present location.

-The Battleship North Carolina serves as both an attraction to be toured and a memorial to North Carolinians who served in the military during WW II, especially the more than 10,000 who died in service to their state and nation.
-More than 200,000 people visited in 2013.
+The battleship serves as both an attraction to be toured and a memorial to North Carolinians who served in the military during WW II, especially the more than 10,000 who died in service to their state and nation.

 A new North Carolina was christened in 2007 and commissioned right here in Wilmington on May 3, 2008.
 This fourth North Carolina is one of the U.S. Navy’s fast-attack nuclear submarines of the Virginia class.